0xbitcoin/tokenpool/README.md

 4. 'npm run build'  #(to build the website files)

-5. 'npm run server' #(or 'npm run server staging 'for staging test mode)
+5. 'npm run pool' #(or 'npm run pool staging 'for staging test mode)

+6. 'npm run web_production' (in a separate screen to serve HTML)